Fr4n2/IU-DLMDSPWP01/README.md

 # IU - DLMDSPWP01 - Programming with Python - Exercise & Assessment Sandbox

 > **Disclaimer:** These are not official university exercises!
-Since no official practice material exists, I developed these exercises for the "Programming with Python" module to practice the topics from the course script.
+Since no official practice material exists, I developed these exercises using a LLM for the "Programming with Python" module to practice the topics from the course script.

 ## How it Works
 The repository is split into unit-based folders.
 Each exercise includes a professional task description (`.md`) and a template (`.py`) for your code.